l0450/ProgramsInC/README.md

 ## Exercise 3 - Sum of numbers in an array ##

 Write a program that calculates the sum of the elements of an array using a recursive function.

+## Exercise 4 - Fibonacci sequence ##

+Write a C program that displays the Fibonacci sequence value for a specific number of words in the sequence using a recursive function.